Electric Cars: How cost effective are they?

 07 Oct 2019

-Regular cars running on petrol and diesel will be banned from 2030.
-The government hopes to have 950,000 electric vehicles on Irish roads by then.
+Regular cars running on petrol and diesel will be banned from 2030 in the UK while Irish Government hopes to have 950,000 electric vehicles on Irish roads by then.

-There has been a huge surge in the number of electric cars since 2018: double in fact.
-This trend will continue with approx. one third of all cars sold in the next ten years to be electric or hybrids.
+There has been a huge surge in the number of electric cars in recent years and this is set to continue with approx. one third of all cars sold in the next ten years to be electric or hybrid.

 How much can I save by buying an electric car?